kcabhish/fts/README.md

 git clone https://github.com/kcabhish/fts.git
 npm i
 npm start
-// open another terminal and navigate to workspace/translateService npm start // this will start a express server
 ```
 Once both the services are running you can access the application by going to ```http://localhost:3000```